ali1234/pymtpd/README.md

        dummy_hcd
        libcomposite

-2. Python modules required: functionfs and construct.
+2. Python modules required: functionfs, construct, inotify-simple

    You can run these as regular user or root depending on where you want them installed.
 It works either way.
+I recommend not using root if you're just testing or developing.

        pip3 install functionfs
        pip3 install construct
+       pip3 install inotify-simple

 3. As root, run ./pymtpd

    It configures all the configfs stuff and mounts the functionfs.
 Then it starts handling MTP requests.

-4. As root, run mtp-detect from mtp-tools package.

-   You should see some output from pymtpd. mtp-detect will crash, because pymtpd is not fully implemented yet.
+4. Open your file manager and you should see an MTP device.

+   It shares the contents of /tmp/mtp (which will be created on start up.)
+Copy some files into the directory and they should show up in the file manager immediately.
+It is not feature complete yet, but browsing and fetching files should work.